kazumaxneo/pseudo_complete_genome_builder/README.md

 ```

-First, pseudo complete genome was created, then thier pairwise alignment with was performed with minimap2.
-Finall, their sequence difference, including SNVs, small indels, and large indels, was called using paftools.
+First, pseudo complete genome was created, then thier pairwise seuqencealignment was performed with minimap2.
+Finally, their sequence difference, including SNVs, small indels, and large indels, was called with paftools.